 Bender: Man, I guess it's harder than I thought to make someone cry.

 (Amy runs away crying)

 Zoidberg: Let's face it, we're in hot butter here.
 We should call Leela for help.

 (Zoidberg runs away crying)

 Bender: That is a good idea.
 I'll go call her.

-- Spongebob Squarepants is a male example that isn't always Played for Laughs.
-In fact, making Spongebob cry is considered a gross act of cruelty, and whoever is responsible for hurting his feelings almost immediately gets scolded by whoever happens to witness it, or just feels guilty.
-It really doesn't take very much to make him cry, either- in one episode, a particularly mean customer yelled at him and threw a pizza box in the face, causing him to flop over on the ground, sob deeply for a while, and not stop until Squidward cheered him up.
+- SpongeBob SquarePants is a male example that isn't always Played for Laughs.
+In fact, making SpongeBob cry is considered a gross act of cruelty, and whoever is responsible for hurting his feelings almost immediately gets scolded by whoever happens to witness it, or just feels guilty.
+It really doesn't take very much to make him cry, either- in one episode, a particularly mean customer yelled at him and threw a pizza box in his face, causing him to flop over on the ground, sob deeply for a while, and not stop until Squidward cheered him up.

 - Pops from Regular Show is another rare male example that isn't always played for laughs- in fact, seeing Pops cry is absolutely heartbreaking sometimes.
 Pops is very sensitive and it doesn't take much to make him cry.
 When someone does greatly upset him, his friends immediately come to his aid and stick up for him.

 - Stacy Rowe in Daria collapses in tears over the slightest thing.
 Luckily, she starts to grow out of it in the fifth season, and in one episode her reputation as this even works to her advantage when she's trying to trick an audience.